 CMCA-certified Managers Have Demonstrated Fundamental Knowledge and Skills

 The CMCA program is the only international certification program designed exclusively for condominium, cooperative, and homeowner association managers.

 The CMCA certification recognizes professionals who have demonstrated the fundamental knowledge needed to manage community associations.

 Managers with this certification have:

-- Successfully completed a pre-approved prerequisite course on community association management, had five years of community association management experience, or hold an active license/credential from Arizona, California, Florida or Nevada.
+- Completed a pre-approved prerequisite course on community association management, had five years of experience, or hold an active license/credential from Arizona, California, Florida, Illinois, or Nevada; and,